NeotomaDB/neotoma2/cran-comments.md

 There are no spaces after https:// and 8 indents have been added as requested.

 I hope this is correct now, otherwise, please give me some more references/examples so that I can do it properly.

+---

+## Updates regarding SSL Certificate

+The SSL certificate was updated and added stop_for_status() functions to handle possible errors in R in case the SSL certificate is not updated on time.